create3000/x_ite/docs/_posts/components/DIS/EspduTransform.md

 ### SFInt32 [in, out] **forceID** <small>[0,255]</small>

-ForceID determines the team membership of the issuing entity, and whether FRIENDLY OPPOSING or NEUTRAL or OTHER.
+*forceID* determines the team membership of the issuing entity, and whether FRIENDLY OPPOSING or NEUTRAL or OTHER.

 ### SFInt32 [in, out] **fuse** <small>[0,65535]</small>